-- Provide support and professional development training to principals and school staff to help them support all students, including students with disabilities and other special needs, particularly in areas of classroom/behavior management and instructional supports. - Ensure discipline policies are in compliance with civil rights laws, state and federal legislation and best practices in school discipline. - 3.
-Monitor discipline data to identify, investigate and address any disparities between students on the basis of disability, race, gender, or other student characteristics and to address unnecessary rates of school exclusion for all students.
+- 1. Provide support and professional development training to principals, teachers, and school staff to help them support all students, including students with disabilities and other special needs, particularly in areas of classroom/behavior management and instructional support. - 2.
+Ensure discipline policies are in compliance with civil rights laws, state and federal legislation and regulations, and best practices in school discipline. - 3.
+Monitor discipline data to identify, investigate, and address any disparities between students on the basis of disability, race, gender, or other protected student characteristics and to address unnecessary rates of school exclusion for all students.